Types Of Caterpillars with Helpful Identification Chart and Pictures

 Orange Dog Caterpillar

-Orange dog caterpillars are dark brown with creamy white, mottled markings.
-They look like bird droppings.
-They can grow upto 2 inches long.
-These caterpillars have special glands called an osmeterium that emits foul odor when the caterpillar is threatened and can be fatal to many insects.
-The orange osmeterium looks like a forked snake tongue.
+• These caterpillars have special glands called an osmeterium that emit a foul odor when the caterpillar is threatened and can be fatal to many insects.

-This caterpillar feeds on leaves of citrus plants.
-Also feeds on leaves of other plants including fennel, prickly ash, and rue.
-Even though the caterpillar looks eerie they are harmless and will not sting.
-So, if you found them be sure to leave them plenty of citrus leaves to munch on.
+• Even though the caterpillar looks eerie, they are harmless and will not sting.
+So, if you find them, be sure to leave them plenty of citrus leaves to munch on.

 White Admiral Caterpillar